DhruvKoikara/BSE_Portfolio_LunarLander/index.md

 # Final Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ychKdbRGAEc?si=CUknFtZ69xeNqoUM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For your final milestone, explain the outcome of your project.
 Key details to include are:
-- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+- Implemented A2C (Advantage Actor-Critic) as a new reinforcement learning model and compared it with my optimized DQN from the previous milestone.
+I looked at differences in training time, reward, landing behavior, and consistency.
+- My biggest challenge was getting A2C working correctly after adapting the original DQN project.
+I had to troubleshoot several coding and training issues, but successfully getting a second model running and being able to compare it with DQN was my biggest accomplishment.
+- I learned about reinforcement learning, DQN, A2C, neural networks, learning rates, network architecture, rewards, and model training.
+I also learned how experimentation and debugging are crucial when developing AI models.
+- After Bluestamp, I want to continue learning about AI and machine learning, especially how more advanced reinforcement learning algorithms work.
+I also hope to build more projects where I can apply these concepts to real-world problems.

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uMRnftdsukE?si=_tWN1w0DkoGMnwpf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>